aerovfx/aerolang/Lesson10_CanTho/08_Conversation.md

     - **Floating Market** `/ˈfləʊtɪŋ ˈmɑːkɪt/`
     - **Serve you from A to Z** `/sɜːv juː frəm eɪ tuː ziː/`
     - **Throw up your whole family tree** `/θrəʊ ʌp jɔː ˈfæmɪli triː/`

+⸻

+🟩 I. General Comprehension
+	1. Where is the first place the group visits on the trip?
+	2. What is the nickname of Can Tho?
+	3. Why is Can Tho called “Tay Do”?
+	4. How much does it cost to rent a boat at Phung Hiep Floating Market?
+	5. What can you see while sitting in the boat at the floating market?
+	6. How are vendors different at the floating market compared to regular markets?
+	7. What kind of women might serve you at the floating market?
+	8. Where do they go after visiting the floating market?
+	9. Why should you not eat before going to the fruit gardens?
+	10. What fruits are mentioned in the text?
+	11. What kind of fish can you see at “cầu tỏm”?
+	12. What happens at “cầu tỏm” that makes it unique?
+	13. What warning does the speaker give about eating catfish?
+	14. Who might lend you money if you run out of cash?
+	15. What are people encouraged to do if they don’t have money?

+⸻

+🟩 II.
+Vocabulary & Phrases
+	16. What does “floating market” mean?
+	17. Translate “long-legged beauties” into Vietnamese.
+	18. What is the meaning of “bargain-basement items”?
+	19. What does “throw up your whole family tree” humorously mean?
+	20. What does “serve you from A to Z” imply?

+⸻

+🟩 III.
+True or False
+	21.	___ Phung Hiep Floating Market is a common market found all over Vietnam.
+	22.	___ You can buy fruit at the orchard after you’ve eaten a big meal.
+	23.	___ At the floating market, vendors come to you by boat.
+	24.	___ The speaker discourages people from sleeping on the boat.
+	25.	___ The orchard owner might cook catfish for you.

+⸻

+🟩 IV.
+Wh- Questions
+	26. What kind of transportation is used to explore the floating market?
+	27. Who in the group had a hurt leg?
+	28. Who had a stomachache?
+	29. What does the speaker suggest doing if someone runs out of gold?
+	30. Where is the “cầu tỏm” located?

+⸻

+🟩 V. Yes/No Questions
+	31. Do vendors row their boats to serve you at Phung Hiep Market?
+	32. Is 1 million VND enough for both the boat and garden trips?
+	33. Can you see plaswai fighting over food at the orchard?
+	34. Does the speaker recommend eating before the fruit garden visit?
+	35. Are people allowed to buy things while sitting in the boat?

+⸻

+🟩 VI.
+Grammar Focus
+	36. Find one sentence with the modal verb “will”.
+	37. Which sentence in the text uses the future continuous tense?
+	38. Identify an imperative sentence from the passage.
+	39. What tense is used in: “If someone’s run out of cash…”?
+	40. What does “let me just say” function as in the sentence?

+⸻

+🟩 VII.
+Writing Practice
+	41. Write 3 sentences describing what you can do at Phung Hiep Market.
+	42. Write 2 sentences about what fruits you would like to try in Can Tho.
+	43. What would you say if your friend had no money on the trip?
+	44. Describe the experience of seeing the catfish at “cầu tỏm”.
+	45. Imagine you’re on the boat.
+Describe what you see and hear.

+⸻

+🟩 VIII.
+Opinion/Creative
+	46. Would you like to visit Can Tho?
+Why or why not?
+	47. Do you think floating markets are better than supermarkets?
+	48. What fruit mentioned in the passage do you like most?
+	49. What would you do if a vendor served you something strange?
+	50. How do you feel about the humorous tone used in the description?